kateGlebova/seaports-catalogue/README.md

 ## Possible improvements

-1. Tests for gRPC client and server
+1. Add tests for gRPC client and server
 2. Add logging for PortDomainService
+3. Convert gRPC error to REST error